Dynamics of Majorana Fermions on a Quantum Computer: Time Evolution via Constant Depth Circuits

 Traditionally, quantum time evolution is implemented using the Trotter-Suzuki decomposition \cite{TrotterSuzuki1,TrotterSuzuki2,TrotterSuzuki3}, which approximates the time-evolution operator at discretized time $n\Delta t$ via

 where $U(t)=\mathcal{T}\exp{\{-i\int_0^tdsH(s)}\}$ gives the transformation of the system wave function from the initial function $\psi_0$ to the function at time $t$ $\psi(t)$, $\psi(t)=U(t)\psi_0$; $\mathcal{T}$ indicates the time-order operator.
-In Eq. \ref{eq:trotter}, the $H_l$ are easy-to-diagonalize terms in a decomposition of the Hamiltonian, and the evolution time is discretized into $n$ time intervals of duration $\Delta t$ during which the system Hamiltonian is approximately constant.
+Note that Eq. \ref{eq:trotter} can be applied to both time-dependent and time-independent Hamiltonians.
+Here, the $H_l$ are easy-to-diagonalize terms in a decomposition of the Hamiltonian, and the evolution time is discretized into $n$ time intervals of duration $\Delta t$ during which the system Hamiltonian is approximately constant.
 This approach involves a trade-off between the Trotter step size $\Delta t$ and the circuit depth.
 A small $\Delta t$ reduces the Trotter error, $O(\Delta t)$, but increases the total number of steps needed to reach a given final time, thus increasing circuit depth—typically beyond the coherence limits of near-term quantum devices.
 The Trotter error can be improved to $O(\Delta t^3)$, but the tradeoff between accuracy and feasibility remains an issue.

 For \textit{quadratic Hamiltonians}, such as the TFIM, this problem can be circumvented using the \textit{constant depth circuit} (CDC) algorithm.
 As we discuss here, CDCs allow time evolution to be implemented with a depth that remains constant regardless of the total simulated time, thus enabling arbitrarily small $\Delta t$ without increasing circuit depth and thereby avoiding the Trotter error entirely.